-The Life Steps program is designed to provide on-campus living for children and youth ages 5-17.
-Our family style homes provide a noncustodial alternative to foster care for families in crisis, which allows the parents or legal guardian to maintain custody of children and teens in our care.
+Our family-style homes provide a noncustodial alternative to foster care, which allows the parents or legal guardian to maintain custody of children and teens in our care.
 Houseparents provide care, Christ-centered supervision, guidance and accountability.

 Children and youth are assigned to homes based on gender and needs.
 They participate in the development of an individual program plan that focuses on spiritual, physical, intellectual, relational, and emotional needs and growth.
-Daily activities are designed to promote learning, growth, and healing and daily chores help teach responsibility.
+Daily activities are designed to promote learning, growth, and healing.
+Daily chores help teach responsibility.

 When children have been living in crisis, they tend to fall behind in school and may be in danger of failing to graduate from school.
 That’s why middle and high school students attend Bethel Christian Academy, our on-campus school.
 With class sizes of 3 to 12 students, students receive personalized attention that allows them to catch up in school and earn a high school diploma.
 Elementary students attend classes at a neighboring elementary school.